bemurphy/ocruby_redis/example/example.md

 !SLIDE incremental bullets
 # Redis Data Sets to the Rescue!
 * Have one active set per minute.
-* On incoming web request, add the user's ID to the active set
+* On an incoming web request, add the user's ID to the active set
 * Union the last 5 sets for a collection of user IDs seen in past 5 minutes.

 !SLIDE bullets smaller